 Loy Lalong: From 2500 Bath.
 1620/2 Song Wat Road.
 A fishermans teak house at the Chao Phraya River and at the end of the parking of Wat Pathumkongka has been turned into a boutique hotel with seven rooms and the guests are excited according to tripadvisor.com.
 Loy La Long is a combination of old Bangkok with well chosen design features.
-The main room of the hotel was very inviting with many comfortable cushions, books, hammocks and and great view of the river.
+The main room of the hotel is very inviting with many comfortable cushions, books, hammocks and and great view from the terrace, where you enjoy the breeze from the river.
 Of course this old house cannot be soundproof, so you will hear other guests sometimes.
-The rooms are airconditioned, the common rooms have fans, on the terrace you enjoy the breeze from the river.
+The rooms are airconditioned, the common rooms have fans.
+The blue room is not that much recommended because the air condition of the green room disturbs some guests.
 Read the review on bangkok101.com

 Picture by Loy Lalong

 Blue room with view of Chao Phraya River